-- the target which requires, no later than the 2020 annual general meeting, at least 20% female representation on the Board, which was achieved at the 2018 annual general meeting; - recruitment efforts for potential candidates to serve on the Board of Trustees will include searches geared towards women in order to satisfy the above-noted target for Board composition; - while no specific target will be adopted for women in management positions, for any senior leadership position, Artis will specifically consider all of the female candidates and will encourage all female potential candidates to apply for the positions; however, hiring decisions will ultimately be based on merit and qualifications; - provide opportunities for individuals with diverse backgrounds to join the Board of Trustees, achieved in part through the retirement policy of the Trustees described below; - offer flexible work arrangements; and - provide training tools that promote and encourage inclusiveness of all employees.
+- 1. the target which required, no later than the 2020 annual general meeting, at least 20% female representation on the Board, which was achieved at the 2018 annual general meeting and Artis continued to satisfy until the resignation of Ida Albo on March 10, 2020.
+The Board intends to restore compliance with this policy as soon as practicable but, in any event, no later than the 2021 annual general meeting of Unitholders; - 2. recruitment efforts for potential candidates to serve on the Board of Trustees will include searches geared towards women in order to satisfy the above-noted target for Board composition; - 3. while no specific target will be adopted for women in management positions, for any senior leadership position, Artis will specifically consider all of the female candidates and will encourage all female potential candidates to apply for the positions; however, hiring decisions will ultimately be based on merit and qualifications;

+- provide opportunities for individuals with diverse backgrounds to join the Board of Trustees, achieved in part through the retirement policy of the Trustees described below; - 5. offer flexible work arrangements; and - provide training tools that promote and encourage inclusiveness of all employees.